 The Federal Appellate Clinic is a one-semester, four-credit course that provides upper-level students with the opportunity to plan, research, and draft federal appeals for indigent criminal defendants.
 The aim of the clinic is to provide advanced instruction in written advocacy, client counseling, and legal analysis.

 The Health Rights Clinic (formerly the Health and Elder Law Clinic) is a Medical-Legal Partnership with the Miller School of Medicine.
-The Clinic is a two-semester, eight-credit course in which students assist low-income health-impaired clients under the supervision of a professor and clinical instructors.
+The Clinic is a two-semester, 12-credit course in which students assist low-income health-impaired clients under the supervision of a professor and clinical instructors.

 The Human Rights Clinic exposes students to the practice of law in the international and cross-cultural context of human rights litigation and advocacy.